Top of page

 About

-Kristin Wendland is a Teaching Professor in the Department of Music, where she teaches all levels of undergraduate music theory; gives courses in Argentine tango music; and arranges, coaches, and mentors the students of the Emory Tango Ensemble.
+Kristin Wendland is a Teaching Professor Emerita in the Department of Music, where she taught all levels of undergraduate music theory; gave courses in Argentine tango music; and arranged, coached, and mentored the students of the Emory Tango Ensemble.

-Wendland’s professional activities include work with the College Music Society www.music.org, where she has served as a Board Member for Music Theory and on national and international program committees, and she currently chairs the Committee on Professional Development.
-Her research interests include the music and dance of the Argentine tango and music theory pedagogy.
+Wendland’s professional activities included working with the College Music Society www.music.org, where she served as a Board Member for Music Theory and on national and international program committees.
+Her research interests include the music and dance of the Argentine tango, music theory pedagogy, and connections between music and yoga.

 She has read papers, participated in panel sessions, and led demonstration workshops on these topics for the College Music Society, the Society for Music Theory, and the Society for Ethnomusicology (see papers and publications link).
 She has organized, co-directed, narrated and performed on Argentine tango programs at Emory University’s Emerson Concert Hall, the Georgia State University Rialto Theater, the Latin American Association, and numerous milongas in the Atlanta area.

-Wendland has been traveling to Buenos Aires annually since 2000 to explore and study the world of tango.
+Wendland travelled to Buenos Aires annually for over twenty years since 2000 to explore and study the world of tango.
 She received a Fulbright Lecture and Research grant in 2005, where she taught a seminar in Schenkerian Analysis at the Universidad Católica Argentina in Buenos Aires and pursued her research in Argentine tango music for seven months.

 Scholarship and Performances